Pug Puppy Guide

 Bringing home a Pug puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Pug puppy gently and puppy-proof your home carefully.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+The Pug typically weighs 14-18 lbs and lives 13-15 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 Originally bred as a devoted companion animal, the Pug brings centuries of selective breeding into the modern home.

 Breed-Specific Health Profile: Research identifies brachycephalic syndrome, eye problems, obesity as conditions with higher prevalence in Pugs.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Pug's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Pug.

 Feeding Schedule